Splitting of the Breast: Genesis and staff

-In 1993, Gainax wrote a presentation document for Neon Genesis Evangelion entitled New Century Evangelion (tentative name) Proposal (新世紀エヴァンゲリオン (仮) 企画書, Shinseiki Evangelion (kari) kikakusho) containing the initial synopses of the planned episodes.
+In 1993 Gainax wrote a presentation document for Neon Genesis Evangelion entitled New Century Evangelion (tentative name) Proposal (新世紀エヴァンゲリオン (仮) 企画書, Shinseiki Evangelion (kari) kikakusho) containing the initial synopses of the planned episodes.
 The Proposal document was then published in 1994.
 For the first twelve episodes aired, the company followed the proposal's schedule with only a few minor script differences.
 From the thirteenth episode onward, the production deviated from the writers' original plan and from the submission document.
-According to Michael House, translator for Gainax, Neon Genesis Evangelions main director Hideaki Anno initially intended to give the story a happy ending but during production, he realized he had created problematic characters so he changed his plans.
-According to Hiroki Azuma, a culture critic who interviewed Anno, during the airing of the series, Anno began to criticize obsessive anime fans, known as otaku, whom he considered closed-minded and introverted, and changed his original plans by creating a more-dramatic, introspective mid-series story.
+According to Michael House, translator for Gainax, Neon Genesis Evangelions main director Hideaki Anno initially intended to give the story a happy ending, but he realized he had created problematic characters, so he changed his plans during production.
+According to Hiroki Azuma, a culture critic who interviewed Anno, during the airing of the series, Anno began to criticize obsessive anime fans, known as otaku, whom he considered closed-minded and introverted, and changed his original plans by creating a dramatic, introspective mid-series story.

+Beginning with "Lilliputian Hitcher", the production ran into severe scheduling problems because of delays in episode delivery.
+Gainax had completed only twelve episodes by the time the series began airing after nearly two years of production, leaving the staff to produce the remaining fourteen in just six months—roughly one-third of the time they had spent on the first twelve.
+According to the series' staff, "Splitting of the Breast" also revives directing and storytelling techniques that Gainax had previously used in the thirty-seventh episode of Nadia: The Secret of Blue Water, "Emperor Neo".
+Midway through production, the episode underwent an almost complete overhaul in just two weeks.
+Pressed for time, Gainax repurposed existing footage and reshaped it through editing into an entirely different story; the studio thus followed the same approach on "Splitting of the Breast", using previously animated drawings and shots to tell a new story.